 Green Manufacturing And Recycled Shutters In New Brunswick We offer window treatments that are recyclable or have some recycled material in them because we believe in sustainable shutter products.
 Not only are Polywood® shutters a completely recyclable shutter, but they are also comprised of up to 20% recycled Polywood material.
 We’re the only shutter company in New Brunswick or even the US that does that.
 Sunburst supports green products, designs, and buildings.
 We aim for reusing our materials whenever possible.
 We recycle water used to cool components when they’re coming out of ovens.
 We reuse packaging supplies.
 We reuse shutter fragments – or regrind them and turn them into new shutters.
 We end up recycling hundreds of tons of materials every year.
 When we package our window treatments for transportation to your residence for installation, we put reusable corner pieces on the edges of louvers and use the least amount of cardboard to box up the shutters.
 Non-Toxic Paint Finish For Shutters The patented paint finishes we apply to your plantation shutters are environmentally safe – and are even less than the accepted volatile organic compound (VOC) emissions allowed.
 In our manufacturing process, none of our paints give off fumes.
 We mean it when we declare our paints aren’t toxic.
 Polywood Shutters do not emit dangerous gasses – so you and your family can breathe easily and savor your window treatments.
 The Only Shutter Recycling Program in New Brunswick, NJ If you ever desire to switch your window treatment styles, we provide a shutter recycling program in New Brunswick to keep Polywood shutters out of landfills.
-All you have to do is take down the shutters on your own, and call our store manager, Holly, at 732-301-6168 to arrange a pick-up.
+All you have to do is take down the shutters on your own, and call our store manager, Mike, at 732-301-6168 to arrange a pick-up.
 We will take your shutters and reuse some part of them in future Polywood shutters.
 This applies to Polywood shutters only—we don’t offer recycling for other shutter brands.
 With this program, there’s no cost to you for recycling Polywood shutters.
 And, together, we’re aiding in keeping the environment green in New Brunswick.